North Korea Skincare: Survival Through Crisis

 Kim Il Sung (김일성) recognized cosmetics’ strategic value from his Manchuria guerrilla experience—where makeup supported female soldiers’ morale while fighting Japan.
 That recognition shaped post-liberation priorities.

-Sinuiju (신의주) Cosmetics Factory opened in 1945, making it one of North Korea’s oldest continuously operating manufacturing facilities.
+Sinuiju (신의주) Cosmetics Factory opened in 1945, making it one of the DPRK’s oldest continuously operating manufacturing facilities.
 Pyongyang (평양) Cosmetics Factory followed in 1962 during industrialization campaigns.
 Both facilities positioned cosmetics as light industry aligned with socialist self-sufficiency while the regime emphasized “socialist femininity”—women maintaining appearance while contributing to national construction.

 The 1950-1953 Korean War devastated infrastructure.
 Cosmetics reemerged in the 1960s-1980s producing basic creams, lotions, and soaps distributed through the Public Distribution System.
 Then came the 1990s crisis period.
 The “Arduous March” (1994-1998) saw energy imports collapse 70%.
 The Public Distribution System failed.
 Most consumer goods production ceased.